shd188/wordly/README.md

-# Wordle Clone - Daily Word Puzzle Game
+# Wordly - Daily Word Puzzle Game

-A modern, open-source implementation of the popular word puzzle game Wordle.
+A modern, open-source implementation of the popular word puzzle game Wordly.
 Challenge your vocabulary and strategic thinking with a new 5-letter word every day!

 ## 🎮 Game Features